legato-dsp/legato/README.md

 - Bitflags or something similar for user defined params rather than static string comparison?
 - Unify node creation spec and node logic
 - Flat multi-chan buffer for delay lines
+- Oversampling logic likely may break delay lines and samplers.
+This will need a better solution, likely small executors with polyphase or halfband resamplers at the boundaries.
+Not sure how to approach this at the moment.